hoodedapollo/GPpackages/README.md

 #### Enable Gesture Based Control Alone

-To enable the gesture based smartwatch control alone
+To enable the gesture based smartwatch control alone run

 ```
 $ roslaunch gb_control gb_control_to_miro.launch
 ```

-main parameters in the launch file:
+Set this parameters in the launch file:
 * robot_name
-    * sim01
+    * sim01: if you want to control the miro in the simulated enviroment at the previous step
-    * rob01
+    * rob01: if you want to control the real Miro Robot
 * gb_control_type
-    * attitude
+    * attitude: control based on a complemetary filer of the imu data
-    * linear
+    * linear: control based directly on imu data

 At this point you should be able to control Miro with your smartwatch